postgres-ai/postgres-checkup/README.md

 * pandoc *
 * wkhtmltopdf >= 0.12.4 *

-Pandoc and wkhtmltopdf optional, they need for generating HTML and PDF versions of report (see `--pdf` and `--html`).
+pandoc and wkhtmltopdf are optional, they are neededed for generating HTML and PDF versions of report (options `--html`, `--pdf`).

 Nothing special has to be installed on the observed machines.
-However, these machines must run Linux (again: modern RHEL/CentOS or Debian/Ubuntu; others should work as well, but are not yet tested).
+However, they must run Linux (again: modern RHEL/CentOS or Debian/Ubuntu; others should work as well, but are not yet tested).

-:warning: Only Postgres version 9.6 and higher are currently supported.
+:warning: Only Postgres version 9.6 and higher are currently officially supported.

 ## How to Install